 - All long cause limited civil matters shall be included in the Mandatory Settlement Conference Program.
 However, any party who has participated in mediation may submit a declaration to the Supervising Settlement Judge requesting that the party's case be exempted from the Mandatory Settlement Conference Program.
 The declaration shall state the grounds for the exemption.
 The Supervising Settlement Judge will then decide whether the matter shall be exempt.
-The declaration form shall be submitted to the Supervising Settlement Judge at least 20 days prior to the scheduled Mandatory Settlement Conference.
+The Declaration and Request for Exemption from Mandatory Settlement Conference Program (CV/E=MED-170) shall be submitted to the Supervising Settlement Judge at least 20 days prior to the scheduled Mandatory Settlement Conference.

 - No referral to the trial setting process or trial date may be dropped, extended, or continued by stipulation of the parties.

 - Whenever a case assigned a trial date settles, the parties shall immediately notify the Court.
 The plaintiff has the primary obligation to notify the Court.
 Notification must be made by a letter of confirmation or the filing of a Notice of Settlement.
 When written confirmation is received, the Court will vacate the trial date and drop the action from the civil active list.